 The final leg of the tour is the pay-off... a glass of Jameson!
 There is the option to have this straight up or with Ginger & Lime.
 If you are quick enough to volunteer there is a comparative tasting of an Irish whiskey, a Scottish whiskey and an American bourbon with an explanation on the differences and making of each.

 Ireland's longest circular route covers some staggeringly beautiful scenery, including lakes, beaches, glens, castle ruins, off-shore islands, mountains and, of course, the Atlantic Ocean to the west.
-A journey around the Ring of Kerry is what tours of Ireland were made for.
+A journey around the Ring of Kerry is a must for any first-time visitor to Ireland.

-As a city, Cork retains a great deal of its historical and archaeological heritage, and there is no finer example of this than Cork City Gaol, a towering edifice situated just 2km north-west of Patrick's Street.
+As a city, Cork retains a great deal of its historical and archaeological heritage.
+There is no finer example of this than Cork City Gaol, a towering edifice situated just 2km north-west of Patrick's Street.
 Opened in 1824, the gaol was heralded as "the finest in three kingdoms", though inmates at the time might not have agreed.

-In its hay day of the 19th and early 20th Centauries Cork City Gaol was home to some of Ireland's most notorious prisoners.
-During the early 1800's the gaol's walls housed many temporary prisoners before they were taken to convict ships bound for Australia.
-Later in the same century the gaol's guests included Young Irelanders Derry Lane, Terence Bellew McManus and Ralph and Isaac Varian.
-In the 20th century its most famous prisoners included Fenians James Mountaine and Brian Dillion and revolutionary nationalist Countess Markievicz.
+In its heyday of the 19th and early 20th Centauries, Cork City Gaol was home to some of Ireland's most notorious prisoners.
+During the early 1800s, the gaol's walls housed many temporary prisoners before they were taken to convict ships bound for Australia.
+Later in the same century, the gaol's guests included Young Irelanders Derry Lane, Terence Bellew McManus, Ralph and Isaac Varian.
+In the 20th century, its most famous prisoners included Fenians James Mountaine and Brian Dillion and revolutionary nationalist Countess Markievicz.

 Today the gaol has been redesigned as a visitor centre, refurbishing the cells as they would have been hundreds of years ago.
 Original scrawlings on the walls of the cells added with eerily realistic wax figures of both guards and prisoners give the whole experience a very voyeuristic feel.